The master of weird Japanese horror games is back! Chilla’s Art latest creation, The Bathhouse is out and the aesthetic is more amazing than ever.

 It’s a pretty chill game at first.
 Helping the customers isn’t too bad or mundane.
 You don’t need to walk around looking for stuff like in the Convenience Store, I kind of liked it.

 After the second day is when things start getting spooky.
-You see things, and once you take a trip to the sauna, the ghost reveals itself.
-The first scare in the sauna was perfect, and peak Japanese horror.
+Then once you take a trip to the sauna, the ghost reveals itself.
+That first scare in the sauna was perfect, and peak Japanese horror.
 It didn’t use any excessive shouting, or popping up and it didn’t need to.
-It was pure horror and creepiness.

 The Best Japanese Horror Game Aesthetics